lotusnprod/lotus-manuscript/manuscript.md

 One of the earliest-established electronic NP resources is the NAPRALERT dataset [@doi:10.1016/b978-008045382-8.00060-5], which was compiled over five decades from the NP literature, gathering and annotating data derived from over 200,000 primary literature sources.
 The dataset contains 200,000+ distinct compound names and structural elements, along with 500,000+ records of distinct, fully-cited structure-organism pairs.
 In total, NAPRALERT contains over 900,000 such records, due to equivalent structure-organism pairs reported in different citations.
-NAPRALERT is not an open platform, employing an access model that provides only limited free searches of the dataset.
+However, NAPRALERT is not an open platform and employs an access model that provides only limited free searches of the dataset.
 Finally, the [NPAtlas](https://www.npatlas.org) [@doi:10/gh5ptm] is a more recent project aimed at complying with the FAIR (<u>F</u>indability, <u>A</u>ccessibility, <u>I</u>nteroperability and <u>R</u>euse) guidelines for digital assets [@doi:10/bdd4] and offering web access.
 While the NPAtlas encourages submission of new compounds with their biological source, it focuses on microbial NP and ignores a wide range of biosynthetically active organisms found in the Archaeplastida.